Epialess/Enterprise-Network/README.md

 Campus network (h1, h2, h3, h4) -> Computing Cluster network (CCServer1, CCServer2):<br>
 switch1 -> switch2 -> switch4<br>

-The reason why this route was chosen to reach CCServer1 instead of CCServer2 was because the link between switch 4 and CCServer1 has a greater bandwidth (best performance) than the link between switch5 and CCServer2.
+The reason why this route was chosen to reach CCServer1 instead of CCServer2 was because the link between switch 4 and CCServer1 had a greater bandwidth (best performance) than the link between switch5 and CCServer2.
 When pinging the campus network to the computing cluster network, we don't care about CCServer2 because CCServer1 is the shortest path so h1-h4 should only reach CCServer1 and vice versa.<br>

 Task 3: Firewall
 ------------------